Extrapolation to product Morrey-Herz spaces and applications: Duality for product Morrey-Herz spaces

 where $b$ is called a product Herz-block.
-The product block-Herz space ${B \vec{\dot{K}}_{p, q}^{\alpha, \lambda}}\left(\mathbb{R}^n \times \R ^ m\right)$ is defined as
+The product block-Herz space ${B \vec{\dot{K}}_{p, q}^{\alpha, \lambda}}\left(\mathbb{R}^n \times \mathbb{R}^m\right)$ is defined as

-The space ${B \vec{\dot{K}}_{p, q}^{\alpha, \lambda}}\left(\mathbb{R}^n \times \R ^ m\right)$ is endowed with the norm
+The space ${B \vec{\dot{K}}_{p, q}^{\alpha, \lambda}}\left(\mathbb{R}^n \times \mathbb{R}^m\right)$ is endowed with the norm

-\end{definition} Note that Definition \ref{defBK} extends the classical block-Herz spaces in \cite{Wei2023_1} to the bi-parameter version.
-From the classical block spaces, there are some other generalisations, such as the mixed block spaces \cite{Nogayama2019_1,Nogayama2021_1}, the block spaces associated with Banach function spaces \cite{Ho2017_1}.
+\end{definition} Definition~\ref{defBK} extends the classical block-Herz spaces in \cite{Wei2023_1} to the bi-parameter setting.
+Other generalizations of classical block spaces include mixed block spaces \cite{Nogayama2019_1,Nogayama2021_1} and block spaces associated with Banach function spaces \cite{Ho2017_1}.
 The Fatou property of the classical one-parameter block spaces was proved in \cite{Sawano2015}.

-In this section, the first main result reveals the pre-dual spaces of product Morrey-Herz spaces can be regarded as product block-Herz spaces defined above. \begin{theorem} Let $\alpha \in \mathbb{R}$, $ 1<p, q<\infty$, and $0<\lambda<\infty$.
+In this section, we present our main result, which reveals that the pre-dual spaces of product Morrey-Herz spaces can be considered as the product block-Herz spaces defined earlier. \begin{theorem} Let $\alpha \in \mathbb{R}$, $ 1<p, q<\infty$, and $0<\lambda<\infty$.
 Then

 Furthermore, we have

 \end{theorem} \begin{proof} Let $b \in {b \vec{\dot{K}}_{p, q}^{\alpha, \lambda}}$ supported in $R_{l_1,l_2}$ for some $l_1,l_2 \in \mathbb{Z}$.
 For any $f \in {M \vec{\dot{K}}_{p', q'}^{-\alpha, \lambda}}$, from Lemma \ref{Hölder-P-H}, we get